Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 ### Empty Cell Template

-If you want to change display of content, if a cell's value is null.
+If you want to change cell content display when cell's value is null, use `EmptyCellTemplate`.

-- `EmptyCellTemplate`

 ```html
 <DataGrid TItem="Employee"